 All over the world, there is a rethinking of lifestyle.
-The pandemic has completely changed the established order, and we have suddenly become participants in a global hybrid work experiment.
+The pandemic has completely changed the established order, and we have suddenly become participants in a global hybrid work culture experiment.
 The results were unexpected.
 Many employees say that working from home is better and more productive and that when everyone returns to the workplace, everything will not be the same as it used to be.

 What is a hybrid workplace?